 Lindane shampoo 1%;

 Brand name products: None available

 Lindane is an organochloride.
 The American Academy of Pediatrics (AAP) no longer recommends it as a pediculocide.
 Although lindane shampoo 1% is approved by the FDA for the treatment of head lice, it is not recommended as a first–line treatment.
 Overuse, misuse, or accidentally swallowing lindane can be toxic to the brain and other parts of the nervous system; its use should be restricted to patients for whom prior treatments have failed or who cannot tolerate other medications that pose less risk.
 Lindane should not be used to treat premature infants, persons with HIV, a seizure disorder, women who are pregnant or breast–feeding, persons who have very irritated skin or sores where the lindane will be applied, infants, children, the elderly, and persons who weigh less than 110 pounds.
 Retreatment should be avoided.

 When treating head lice

-- Do not use extra amounts of any lice medication unless instructed to do so by your physician and pharmacist.
+- Do not use extra amounts of any lice medication unless instructed to do so by your physician or pharmacist.
 The drugs used to treat lice are insecticides and can be dangerous if they are misused or overused.

 - All the medications listed above should be kept out of the eyes.
 If they get onto the eyes, they should be immediately flushed away.